Howard Doyle Berry: Biker wars

+Escape to Florida and joining Outlaws Motorcycle Club

 In 1975 to escape charges of attempted murder in Canada, Berry moved to Florida where he was taken in by the Hollywood, Florida, chapter of the Outlaws Motorcycle Club.
 In Florida, Berry was given the alias "Peter Ray Johnson" and assisted the Outlaws in various criminal activities.
 Berry worked as a car thief for the Outlaws along with stealing yachts on their trailers.
 Berry reported to Bernie Guindon, the president of Satan's Choice: "Down there they played the game for keeps...They're well organized.
 They made money big time".
 Berry became involved in the biker war between the Outlaws and the Hells Angels and was shot twice in the chest by the Hells Angels in a failed murder attempt.
 Guindon stated of Berry's time in Florida: "They [the Outlaws] didn't like him at all.
 He was getting away with it up here.
 Down there, I don't think they took much to him.
 They couldn't stand his fucking bullshit.
 They thought he was totally crazy".
 Despite the dislike of Berry by the Outlaws, his presence in Florida expanded the alliance between the Outlaws and Satan's Choice as he played a crucial role in forging the alliance.
 Starting in the early 1970s, Satan's Choice members operated drug labs in cabins in northern Ontario, with production focusing especially on PCP and methamphetamines, better known in the area as "Canadian Blue".
 Under the terms of the alliance, the Outlaws served as the exclusive distributors in the United States of the PCPs and methamphetamine manufactured by Satan's Choice in northern Ontario.
 The "Canadian Blue" methamphetamine produced in Ontario sold for 8,000 Canadian dollars per pound, but in the United States it sold for 12,000 U.S. dollars per pound.
 The drug network for selling the PCP went from northern Ontario down to Florida, and the police estimated Guindon just by himself was making at least $60 million per month in sales.
 Verg Erslavas, the president of the Satan's Choice Thunder Bay chapter, stated: "After Howard went to the OLs [Outlaws] it opened the door for even more association/biz.
 By the mid-70s, we were tight with the OLs in many ways."
 Berry was convicted in North Carolina for a series of auto thefts along with an attempt to steal a tank from a United States Army base.
 Upon completing his sentence, Berry was deported to Canada where he was convicted of attempted murder and served his sentence at Collins Bay prison.

 Drop-out

 After completing his prison sentence in the 1980s, Berry left Satan's Choice to live as a reclusive, living a feral existence in a forest in Ontario.
 Berry was for a time said to have glued a plastic copy of a diamond to his forehead and wandered around Ontario pretending to be a swami (Hindu holy man).
-Berry is currently living somewhere in hiding.
+In 2017 Berry was reported to be living in hiding.